The Beginning

 Quantum Many-Worlds Theory

-The parallel universe in these images features three characters: a young girl, a young man, and an older woman.
-They are all variations of the same person, but in different worlds.
-They experience similar events, but at different moments and with different outcomes.
-Who can tell which one is the original and which ones are the copies?
+The parallel universe in these images features three figures: a young girl, a young man and an older woman.
+They are variations of the same person, imagined across different worlds.
+They move through related experiences, but at different moments and with different consequences.
+There may be no original and no copy; only versions, each real within the world that contains them.

 Surveillance and Quantum Many-Worlds Theory